What do they do?

 So why are they becoming increasingly popular in the athletic rehab group?

-If you are hurting from irregular weekend exercise, sitting > 4 hours day, or have a vascular/lymphatic deficiency please come visit us at Oahu Spine and Rehab or Kisner Vein Clinic to begin or continue to address your problems.
+If you are hurting from irregular weekend exercise, sitting more than 4 hours a day, or have a vascular/lymphatic deficiency, please come visit us at Oahu Spine and Rehab or Kisner Vein Clinic to begin or continue to address your problems.
 We are happy to help you achieve your fitness and lifestyle goals!

 Al Shammeri O, AlHamdan N, Al-hothaly Bushra, Midhet F, Hussain M, Al-Mohaimeed A. Chronic Venous Insufficiency: prevalence and effect of compression stockings.
 International Journal of Health Sciences.
 2014;8(3):231-236.